paluh/purescript-boomerang/README.md

   prs :: (a, tok) -> (b, tok)
   ```

-So `tok` on the left hand side of function type represents input stream (for example `String` or list of `String`s) but on the right hand side it represents unconsumed part of the input.
+So `tok` on the left hand side of the function represents input stream (for example `String` or list of `String`s) but on the right hand side it represents unconsumed part of the input.
 `a` is a result from previous steps of parsing and `b` is a result of current parsing step build upon `a` value.

 This type is really general and composable - it composes just by function composition: